torgeir/fuzzyioc/readme.md

 ## Todo

-- Record number of arguments in function calls to a dependency, so we can match it with the number of arguments required by depencencies
+- Record number of parameters to function calls of dependencies.
+Use this to better match agains registered types.
-- Follow assignments to `this.something` inside a function, so that a we can track usage (of `this.something`) along the prototype as well
+- Follow assignments to `this` inside a function, so that a we can track usage (of `this.something`) along the prototype as well
 - Track usage on the prototype
 - Support singletons